-Andy is a member of Harrogate Brigantes Rotary Club and Emma is a member of Richmond Rotary club.
+Andy is a member of Harrogate Brigantes Rotary Club.
 We have a policy to support as many of our Rotary clubs technical projects as possible.
 In this way we use our skills and experience for the “greater good”.

 Projects we are involved with.

 This is the largest commitment that Andisa have been involved with.
 It is an IT and Literacy project called “Changing Children’s Lives”.
 Based in the Nepalese valley of Panchamol, SW of Pokhara.
 Here we have been instrumental in designing, installing and supporting a 400km2 wireless network that connects rural schools to the internet so that students can maximise their future potential.
 The project has grown over a decade.
 Ultimately we have managed to work with a local ISP to get a fibre link installed up the mountain , feeding internet to the community centre, a dozen schools and numerous houses.

 The biggest issue was maintenance.
 Not only was it difficult to support from the UK, the schools simply don’t have the money to keep Antivirus or 365 running.
 The answer was an inspired suggestion from Barry Pollard our founding Rotarian.
 We raised £5k and set up a microloan system.
 The locals could now start up mini business and as families had more money, the schools could charge for lessons and start to cover the costs of IT.

 The largest business started was a goat bank – a loan system where the money was replaced with livestock.

 One of our biggest achievements was to work with Microsoft in Nepal, delivering training to 140 teachers in the Andhi Khola valley.

 Spot the braille keyboard in the picture.

 We had Microsoft Surfaces in use and on this picture, the lady teacher was blind.
 She typed on the braille keyboard (red pad) and the Surface read text to her.
 I cant explain just how proud I am of this one!